Looking for the most Instagrammable cafe in Seattle?

 4. Temple Pastries, Central District

 Temple Pastries is technically a bakery rather than a coffee shop, but they do serve espresso drinks from Seattle-based Broadcast Coffee Roasters.
-We come here for three things: caffeine, pastries that look (and taste) like works of art, and the large, airy space that is filled with light and plants.
+We come here for three things: caffeine, pastries that look like works of art, and the large, airy space that is filled with light and plants.
 There is plenty of seating with comfy booths and terrazzo tables that make a great background for photos of your pastries, plus a loft-like area upstairs that makes for an excellent work space.

 Address: 2524 S Jackson St #104, Seattle, WA 98144